New Year, New You: Setting Sales Rep Goals

 The first and most important question to ask is what you hope to achieve in the upcoming year, or quarter, or whatever period you’re planning for.
 If you don’t know what success looks like – in detail – you can’t possibly create a roadmap to get there.

 Where, How, When?

-We’ve lumped all of these questions into one heading because they all go together in the planning phase.
-Beyond knowing what you want to achieve, you need to examine the logistics of how you’ll hit those goals.
+We’ve lumped all these questions into one heading because they all go together in the planning phase.
+Beyond knowing what you want to achieve, you need to examine the strategies of how you will hit those goals.

-This means thinking about the big picture of where you’ll focus to hit your targets, how you’ll implement strategies to achieve success, and when that success should happen.
+This means thinking about the big picture of where you focus to hit your targets.
+How will you execute strategies to achieve success, and when that success should happen.

 It’s important to know who you’ll need to achieve goals.
 If you’re setting individual goals, will you need help from other people to get to the finish line?
 This is where you figure that out.

 If you’re making plans for a team, who will be involved at each stage of the process?
 Planning prevents poor execution.
-If you know who you need to help you achieve success at each stage of the planning process, you’ll encounter fewer issues on the road to success.
+Knowing who you need to help you achieve success at each stage of the planning process, reduces the issues on the road to success.

 Next, it’s important to think about any limitations or obstacles you may have to overcome to reach your goal.